degencap777/spraoiAI/src/case-studies/ml-disability-group-benefits-carrier/index.md

 > - ~15% of LTD claims were tagged as likely candidate for settlement, with 84%
 >   accuracy increasing the efficiency of the overall settlement process.
 > - ~2% of claims were tagged as inconsistent for review of any potential fraud
->   by client business team.
+>   by the client business team.